Upside Gap Two Crows Candlestick Pattern Overview

 Upside Gap Two Crows candlestick pattern image

-The Definition and Formation of the Upside Gap Two Crows Pattern
+The Formation of the Upside Gap Two Crows Pattern

 The Upside Gap Two Crows pattern occurs following an uptrend and can signal trend reversals.
-In other words, it is a significant candlestick formation that may indicate a shift from a rising trend to a downward tendency.
+In other words, it is a powerful candlestick pattern that may indicate a shift from a rising trend to a downward tendency.
 This pattern consists of three candles:

 1. First candlestick: The first candle is a large bullish candle that opens above the high of the previous candle.
 This indicates buyers are in control and hope for further price increases.
 Immediately after, there is a gap formed above this candle.